athol-m/PoetryTwitterBot/README.md

 ### TweetWithPython.py
 This note includes the code needed to create a function that runs continuously to search the timeline for mentions and respond to mentions including a keyword.

+### last_seen_id.txt
+This text file holds the Tweet ID of the last tweet that mentioned the account that the function analysed.